uwuclxdy/clouder/bot_requirements.md

    - Sends ephemeral message with link to bot's website for self-role configuration
    - Only visible to command invoker
    - Directs to web dashboard for setup and management

+**`/purge`** - purges messages from channel (Manage Messages permission)
+   - signature: `/purge [number / message_id]`
+   - if number is provided, deletes that many messages
+   - if message_id is provided, deletes all messages up to that one
+   - only deletes messages from the channel the command is invoked in
+   - ephemeral response with number of messages deleted

 #### **Info Commands**
 **`/about`** - Bot and system information